Allegheny-Computer-Science-111-F2017/cs111-F2017-practical10-starter/README.md

 `InvestigateRecursiveSum`, that will produce textual output containing the result of calling a recursive method.
 All of the methods for this program will be self-contained in the `InvestigateRecursiveSum` file.
-Please see the comments in the source code and the laboratory assignment sheet for more details.
+Please see the comments in the source code and the practical assignment sheet for more details.
 As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `InvestigateRecursiveSum.java` file must adhere to all of the requirements in the [Google Java Style